 Let me start by talking a bit about ubiquitous computing and why I think it's really important.
+The term was coined by Mark Weiser in the early 1990s, but I don't think true ubiquitous computing was possible until just recently.
 Let's start with Moore's Law.

 You've seen it a thousand times, but let's look at it again.
 People typically read this chart as a trend focusing on the number of transistors.